dfcastellanos/MEPLS/doc/tutorial/step3.md

 # Results{#results}

-When running the program, the output will consist of two columns.
+You can compile this program as explained in @ref HowToBuild.When running the program, the output will consist of two columns.
 The first one is the total applied strain, and the second is the external stress.
 Instead of showing here the raw output, we will redirect it to a file and use a very simple Python script (see next) to plot it:

 ```sh
 $ ./run_sim